awesome-spectral-indices/awesome-spectral-indices/docs/indices/GRARI.md

 ### Constants

-- `eta`: Mix of green and red reflectances in GRARI.
+- `eta`: Mix of green and red reflectances to get properties that are between ARVI and GARI.
 Default: `0.5`.
-- `lmb`: Parameter that controls the atmospheric correction in GRARI.
-Default: `1`.
+- `lmb`: Parameter that controls the atmospheric correction.
+Default: `1.0`.

 ## Contributor